Skip to main content

 Build a gated decision path before issuing any no-VAT invoice: classify the transaction, validate buyer taxable-person evidence, lock invoice wording, and map reporting to the legal entity that files.
 Use Article 194 references as review anchors, not automatic outcomes.
 Keep proof at decision time with the VAT ID result, timestamp, invoice version, and rules log, then reconcile to regular VAT returns and any OSS filings in scope.
 If country treatment is unclear, pause automation and escalate.

 For cross-border B2B platforms, a common risk is not just recognizing the phrase "reverse charge."
 It is being able to show why a treatment was used, who owned the decision, and what happens when the facts do not fit the default path.
-This guide is about those controls so decisions can hold up at invoice, filing, and audit time.
+This guide focuses on those controls so decisions can hold up at invoice, filing, and audit time.

 It is written for compliance, legal, finance, and risk owners in multi-market platforms that control tax determination, invoice logic, record keeping, and audit response across jurisdictions.
 It is not aimed at one-country, single-entity setups with no cross-border exposure, where this level of control may be unnecessary.

-Keep reading if your platform sits between business buyers, sellers, contractors, or service providers and your team has to make repeatable VAT decisions at scale.
-Role mapping matters.
+Keep reading if your platform sits between business buyers, sellers, contractors, or service providers and your team has to make repeatable VAT decisions at scale, because role mapping matters.

 In some cases, a marketplace can be treated as a deemed supplier.
 Even where it is not, platforms can still have record-keeping requirements for supplies of goods and services.